top of page

 Add 1 to 2 inches of bedding (like Carefresh, kiln dried pine or aspen shavings) or a towel or other absorbent layer with a layer of fleece on top.
 Please note; never use Cedar bedding as it is toxic for guinea pigs.

-Fleece is our favorite choice as it's inexpensive, zero waste and pigs love it.
-It can be purchased at Joanne’s and cut to fit.
-Place a towel, pee pad or other absorbent layer underneath.
+You can also purchase anti-pill or blizzard ard fleece at Joanne’s and cut to fit.
+Place a towel, U-Haul blankets, pee pad or other absorbent layer underneath.
 Launder before using with a gentle, non-scented detergent or white vinegar.
 You can also purchase fleece liners on Etsy or at any of the links listed in our Guinea Pig Care Guide.

 This is a great set up for guinea pigs.
 Visit any of the links provided below for more information on where to buy and help creating a cozy and comfortable home for your guinea pigs.